Ministry of Justice and Compassion

 Here is just a sampling of our Justice Ministries:

-- Giving away 10% of our rentals and parking spaces to community groups.
+Giving away 10% of our rental and parking spaces to community groups.

-- Providing reduced rent space to our sister congregation, Iglesia Hispana, a mission church of the United Church of Christ, by being a community center for Integrarte — a dance and movement school and studio, a Buddhist Sangha, 12 step groups, theatre, orchestra, opera troupes, and choirs, a transgender support group, and kids’ play groups.
+Providing reduced rent space to our sister congregation, Iglesia Hispana, a mission church of the United Church of Christ, by being a community center for Integrarte — a dance and movement school and studio, 12 step groups, theatre, orchestra, opera troupes, and choirs, a transgender support group, and kids’ play groups.

 Fast-track grants are an expression of the richness and diversity of Hope Central Church’s justice commitments, and a way to support and encourage participation in God’s peace and justice.
 If you are a Hope Central Church Covenant Partner (anyone who has joined the church), Hope Central Church wants to support a cause that matters to you.
 Our fast-track grant program provides a quick and easy process for requesting a grant (of up to $250) for justice work.
 A grant may support a nonprofit organization, contribute to an event or activity, or provide help to someone in need.
 To apply for a grant, complete a Fast Track Grant Application.